-If you are a beginner, I advise you to start with this recipe in order to learn how to make perfect meringue.
+If you are a beginner, I advise you to start with this recipe in order to learn how to make Swiss meringue.
 It is more reliable and gives you much more chances to get a good result.

 For general information, there are three ways to whisk egg whites and accordingly 3 types of meringue: French, Swiss and Italian.